danforth-restorative/danforth-restorative.com/_posts/2021-09-07-objectification.md

 Since I've heard of the term "sexual objectification", I found it challenging to relate with, and have noticed a similar phenomenon among other men.

-I'm npt entirely sure when I first heard the term, perhaps as recently as the early 2010's, or shortly before.
+I'm not entirely sure when I first heard the term, perhaps as recently as the early 2010's, or shortly before.
 If I had heard the term in school, I don't recall.

 Thinking of women as objects doesn't make sense at face value.
 I could see myself as over-sexualizing, though I didn't have the words for that, either.
 I tried to consider if I participated in objectifying of women, and while I wondered if I might, it simply didn't compute to me.